clj-commons/etaoin/README.md

  ;; the same but for console logs
  :dir-log "/home/ivan/UI-tests/console"

- ;; a string template to format a data; See docs for SimpleDateFormat class :date-format "yyyy-MM-dd-hh-mm-ss"}
+ ;; a string template to format a date; See SimpleDateFormat Java class :date-format "yyyy-MM-dd-hh-mm-ss"}
 ```